 Hip dysplasia is a hereditary condition where the bones of the hip joint are not aligned correctly, preventing the hip joint from functioning properly.
 There was concern that inadequate support from baby carriers with narrow seats would leave a baby or toddler’s legs dangling.
 This could increase the risk of damage to the ball-and-socket joint of the hip, or gradually cause dislocation.

-Baby Bjorn carriers sit at the upper end of the market in terms of price, with the older versions costing around £70 and the most recent versions, such as the One, costing £135.
+Baby Bjorn carriers sit at the upper end of the market in terms of price, with the older versions costing around £80 and the more recent versions costing around £200.

 Our reviews answer crucial questions about baby slings and baby carriers: